Victorio sprouter in use. |

 Most sprouting seeds take about 7 days to reach eating stage.
 Some take longer— such as onion or garlic sprouts which take 14 days.
 Either you can sprout your garlic/onion seeds for 1 week and then add your 7 day salad sprouts.
 Or you can sprout your garlic/onion separately, or grow it as shoots, and add to your daily salads.

 My sprouting shelves.
-Lower shelf has mung bean
+Lower shelf has mung bean sprouts, protected from light. |

 SUN FOR SPROUTS: Most salad-type sprouts really need some sunlight in the last few sprouting days.
 Put them in a sunny window, or in your indoor garden with artificial lights.